Use Persistent Volumes and Persistent Volume Claims with Oracle Cloud Native Environment

 Where:

 • The volumeMounts variable defines the path mounted inside the deployed Pod.
-This example is mounted as tmp/test-pv
+This example mounts as tmp/test-pv

 • The volumes variable defines which Persistent Volume Claim the Pod deployment should use.
 This example uses test-pvc